Alpha Preview: Fidensa is currently in early testing. Scores are for demonstration purposes and are not considered final or reliable.

 Documented edge cases and recovery behaviors

-when when WCAG requirements are unclear
+when when review context is unclear

 Badge & Integration